 We will now try to see how to log the defects we encountered in the previous article in an excel sheet.
 As always, choosing a standard format or template is important.

-Typically, the following columns are a part of defect report:
+Typically, the following columns are a part of the Defect Report:

 - Defect Description: This is like a title to describe the issue briefly.

 These are some of the ‘must-have’ fields.
-This template can be expanded (E.g. to include the name of the tester who reported the issue) or contracted (E.g. the module name removed) as needed.
+This template can be expanded (E.g. to include the name of the tester who reported the issue) or contracted (For Example, the module name removed) as needed.

 Sample Defect Report for OrangeHRM Live project:

 Defects are no good when we log them and keep them to ourselves.
-We will have to assign them in a right order to have the concerned teams act on them.
+We will have to assign them in the right order to have the concerned teams act on them.
 The process – who to assign or what order to follow can also be found in the test plan document.
-It is mostly similar to: (Click on image to enlarge)
+It is mostly similar to (Click on image to enlarge)

-From the above process it can be noted that, bugs go through different people and different decisions in the process of being identified to fixed.
-To track and to establish a transparency as to exact what state a certain bug is at, a “Status” field is used in the bug report.
+From the above process, it can be noted that bugs go through different people and different decisions in the process of being identified to fixed.
+To track and to establish transparency as to exactly what state a certain bug is at, a “Status” field is used in the bug report.
 The entire process is referred to as a “Bug life cycle”.
-For more information on all the statuses and their meaning, please refer to this bug life cycle tutorial.
+For more information on all the statuses and their meanings, please refer to this Bug Life Cycle tutorial.

-- When we are new to a create team/project/AUT, it is always best to discuss the issue we encountered with a peer to make sure that our understanding on what really makes for a defect is correct or not.
+- When we are new to a creative Team/Project/AUT, it is always best to discuss the issue we encountered with a peer to make sure that our understanding of what really makes for a defect is correct or not.

 - Check if a similar issue was raised before creating a new one.
 ‘Duplicate’ issues are also bad news for the QA team.